-When a customer experiences an order error, the system will retry their payment based on the number of attempts you have set in your ReCharge account.
-If, after the allotted number of attempts, the card does not process the order will be marked as Closed max retries reached.
+When a customer experiences an order error, the system will retry their payment based on the number of attempts you have set in your Recharge account.
+If the card does not process the order after the allotted number of attempts, it will be marked as Closed max retries reached.
 This guide provides an overview of the status of these orders.

 Understand the retry process

 These retry intervals can be adjusted in the Failed charges section of the Payment (General) page in Recharge (click the wrench icon, then select Payment (General).

-For more information on card declines and order errors, visit Card declines and order errors.
+For more information on card declines, order errors, and the dunning process, visit Card declines and order errors.

 View declined and max retry orders

 You can view error charges by clicking Orders in the Recharge Dashboard and selecting the Charge errors tab.

 If you want to manually retry a charge, click the gear icon next to the charge in question and select Retry charge.

 If you have your max retry settings set to Default or Do Nothing, you can also view your orders with a Closed max retries reached status within the Errors tab.

 Recharge also provides a CSV report for viewing all charge errors.
 To access your Errors report, click the wrench icon in the Recharge Dashboard, and click Exports.
 Click Create export and then choose Orders - Errors as the export type.